Memorial Day Sale: 25% OFF 2 MONTHS Limited Time Sale! ๐ŸŽ‰

 Vantage$99.99/yrData exports, paywall filtering, research tools

-3. Feedly: Best RSS-Powered Alternative to Google News
+3. Feedly: best RSS-powered alternative to Google News

 Feedly is the best Google News alternative for professionals who want full control over their sources through RSS feeds combined with AI-powered filtering.
-Unlike Google News, which decides what you see, Feedly lets you subscribe to specific publications, blogs, and keyword alerts — then uses its AI engine called Leo to prioritize, summarize, and tag articles automatically.
-For a deeper comparison of Feedly with other RSS readers, see our Feedly alternatives guide.
+Unlike Google News, which decides what you see, Feedly lets you subscribe to specific publications, blogs, and keyword alerts โ€” then uses its AI engine called Leo to prioritize, summarize, and tag articles automatically.
+Feedly serves over 15 million users and supports custom team workflows on its higher tiers.

 Feedly's free tier supports 100 RSS feeds across 3 boards, which is enough for casual news reading.
-The Pro tier at $6 per month adds AI summaries, keyword alerts, and integrations with tools like Zapier, Slack, and Microsoft Teams.
-Pro+ at $18 per month includes AI-powered research feeds and advanced team features.
-The main trade-off compared to Google News is setup time — Feedly requires you to manually add sources rather than relying on algorithmic discovery.
+Pro at $6.99/month adds AI summaries, keyword alerts, and integrations with Zapier, Slack, and Microsoft Teams.
+Pro+ at $12.99/month includes AI-powered research feeds and advanced team features.
+The honest trade-off versus Google News is setup time โ€” Feedly requires you to manually add sources rather than relying on algorithmic discovery.
+The other gap: Feedly aggregates feeds but doesn't merge duplicate coverage across them; an OpenAI launch covered by 5 of your feeds still appears as 5 separate items.
+For a deeper comparison, see our Feedly alternatives guide.

 Inoreader is the most customizable Google News alternative, offering a rules engine that automatically tags, filters, and routes articles based on conditions you define.
-It supports RSS feeds, email newsletters (via a dedicated newsletter-to-RSS converter), social media monitoring, and keyword alerts — all in one unified inbox.
+It supports RSS feeds, email newsletters (via a dedicated newsletter-to-RSS converter), social media monitoring, and keyword alerts โ€” all in one unified inbox.
 For users who want Google News's breadth but with complete control over filtering, Inoreader is the strongest option.

-The free tier includes 150 RSS feeds — more generous than Feedly's 100.
+The free tier includes 150 RSS feeds โ€” more generous than Feedly's 100.
 Inoreader Pro at $4.99 per month adds the rules engine, active search, and newsletter subscriptions.
-The key advantage over Google News is automation: you can set rules like "highlight any article mentioning 'AI regulation' from EU-based publications" and never miss a relevant story.
-The key disadvantage is a steeper learning curve for non-technical users.
+The advantage over Google News is automation: you can set rules like "highlight any article mentioning 'AI regulation' from EU-based publications" and never miss a relevant story.
+The disadvantages: a steeper learning curve for non-technical users, and โ€” like Feedly โ€” no native cross-source de-duplication.
+Rules tag and route items; they don't merge two items describing the same event.

 Kagi News is the newest Google News alternative, launched in late 2025 by the privacy-focused search company Kagi.
 It takes a radically different approach: instead of showing you a feed of individual articles, it generates a single AI-written daily press review by reading thousands of community-curated RSS feeds from publications worldwide.
 According to Nieman Journalism Lab, Kagi News is "designed to make keeping up with the news both easier and less overwhelming."

-Each daily review includes a summary, highlights, key quotes, timeline, context, and impact analysis — with one-tap access to every original article cited.
+Each daily review includes a summary, highlights, key quotes, timeline, context, and impact analysis โ€” with one-tap access to every original article cited.
 The app is free to download on iOS and Android, though it is included as part of a Kagi search subscription starting at $5 per month.
-For readers who want to replace 30 minutes of Google News scrolling with a 5-minute AI briefing, Kagi News is the most focused solution available.
+Kagi News uses a fixed community source list rather than your own subscriptions, which is the key product-design difference from a personal-subscription tool: the briefing reflects the public-web news cycle, not what's in your own newsletter inbox or RSS list.

 Tired of scrolling through repetitive headlines?
 Get one AI-powered digest that covers all your news sources in 10 minutes.
+With custom delivery schedules, catch-all filtering, and no reliance on a dedicated reader app, it slots into the email workflow you already use.

-Start Free Trial →
+Start Free Trial โ†’

-6. Is Apple News Worth It for the Apple Ecosystem?
+6. Is Apple News worth it for the Apple ecosystem?

 Apple News is the best Google News alternative for iPhone and iPad users who want a curated reading experience with access to paywalled content.
 The free version offers algorithmically personalized news similar to Google News, while Apple News+ at $12.99 per month unlocks full articles from over 300 publications including The Wall Street Journal, The Atlantic, Vanity Fair, and National Geographic.
 No other aggregator offers this breadth of paywalled content in a single subscription.

 Apple News combines human editorial curation with algorithmic personalization, which generally produces more diverse results than Google News's purely algorithmic approach.
-The app also integrates with Apple's privacy framework — it does not build advertising profiles from your reading behavior.
-The major limitation is platform lock-in: Apple News is only available on Apple devices, making it unsuitable for Android users or anyone who reads across multiple operating systems.
+The app integrates with Apple's privacy framework โ€” it does not build advertising profiles from your reading behavior.
+The honest limitations: free-tier Apple News still shows ads inside the feed, paid News+ reduces but doesn't eliminate them, and the entire product is locked to Apple devices, making it unsuitable for Android users or anyone reading across multiple operating systems.

-How Readless handles this
+How Readless handles ads in newsletters

-7. SmartNews: Best for Local and Breaking News
+7. SmartNews: best for local and breaking news

 SmartNews is the best free Google News alternative for local news coverage and breaking news alerts on mobile.
 The app's algorithm claims to analyze millions of articles and surface only the top 0.01% based on engagement and editorial quality.
-According to Attest's 2026 media research, 44% of Gen Z access news daily via mobile apps — and SmartNews is specifically optimized for this fast-scanning, mobile-first behavior.
+Per Attest's 2026 media research, 44% of Gen Z access news daily via mobile apps โ€” and SmartNews is specifically optimized for this fast-scanning, mobile-first behavior.

-SmartNews organizes stories into tabs like Top Stories, Politics, Tech, Sports, and Local — similar to Google News but with faster loading and a cleaner interface.
+SmartNews organizes stories into tabs like Top Stories, Politics, Tech, Sports, and Local โ€” similar to Google News but with faster loading and a cleaner interface.
 Its "News From All Sides" feature shows multiple perspectives on political stories, addressing the bias concern from a different angle than Ground News.
-The app is entirely free with no paid tier, funded by non-intrusive native advertising.
-The main limitation is no RSS support, no newsletter integration, and no AI summarization of individual articles.
+The app is entirely free, funded by non-intrusive native advertising in the feed.
+The honest limitations: native sponsored cards still appear, there's no RSS support, no newsletter integration, no cross-source de-duplication, and no AI summarization of individual articles.

-The right Google News alternative depends on whether you prioritize bias awareness, AI features, RSS control, or simplicity.
-This comparison table breaks down the key differentiators across all seven alternatives we tested.
-According to the Reuters Institute, engagement with online aggregators continues to grow — making this choice more consequential for how you understand the world.
+The right Google News alternative depends on whether you prioritize bias awareness, AI features, RSS control, ad removal, or duplicate-story elimination.
+This table breaks down the key differentiators across all seven alternatives we tested.
+According to the Reuters Institute, engagement with online aggregators continues to grow โ€” making this choice more consequential for how you understand the world.

 FeatureFlipboardGround NewsFeedlyInoreaderKagi NewsApple NewsSmartNews